McArthur Freeman

 Website: www.macfreeman.com

-Freeman is the recipient of the prestigious McKnight Junior Faculty Fellowship from the Florida Education Fund.
-His work has been exhibited in over sixty group and solo exhibitions in the United States.
-Most recently, he had a solo show, “Strange Figurations,” at the Carver Center Gallery (2017) and participated in “Digitalia” at the Barrett Art Center (2017).
-During 2017, he presented talks at SIGGRAPH Asia and more recently at The National Council on Education for Ceramic Arts (NCECA), titled “Digital Clay: Hybrid Practices for Digital and Traditional Sculpting,”.
+Freeman is the recipient of the prestigious McKnight Junior Faculty Fellowship from the Florida Education Fund and the USF Humanities Institute Faculty Fellowship.
+His work has been exhibited in numerous group and solo exhibitions in the United States.
+He has presented talks at SIGGRAPH Asia, The International Sculpture Conference (ISC), Construct 3D, and The National Council on Education for Ceramic Arts (NCECA), titled “Digital Clay: Hybrid Practices for Digital and Traditional Sculpting”.
 Freeman’s work has been published in the “Nka Journal of Contemporary African Art.”
 He earned a BFA in Drawing and Painting from the University of Florida, an MFA from Cornell University with a concentration in Painting, and a Master of Art and Design from North Carolina State University in Animation and New Media.